magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Details**:

-See the [actions page for details](./docs/test/actions.md#pause).
 Here is a usage example:

 ```xml
 <pause stepKey="pauseExecutionKey"/>